Kronprinsessegade 34: 20th century

+Grann & Laglye, a manufacturer of silver products founded in 1906 by Johannes Grann (1885–1945) and Jean Laglye (1878-, was later based in the building.

 Architecture

 The building is five storeys tall and six bays wide.
 A four-bay frieze is located between the second and third floor and under the roof is a cornice supported by brackets.
 A short side wing projects from the rear side of the building.
 It consists of two full bays and a canted bay towards the main wing.